richardagalvez/jekyll-now/_posts/2016-10-19-Research-Update: 2.md

 1. Don't go at it alone, find co-founders, it could be lonely if you go at it alone, and you may not make it, because it's..

 2. Extremely super hard to make it in the business world.
 Had to be emphasized that there will be very trying times.
 Hey sounds like..

 3. Entrepreneurship is a lot like scientific work.
 You collaborate on ideas, you strategize and you build value.
 In science we mostly stop at the published paper, but entrepreneurship is about continuing an enterprise.

 4. Keep an open mind and don't espouse an idea.
 Again, sounds a lot like science (I feel bad for those people that go their whole lives believing the same theory and just try and try and try to make it work.
-Apparently there's the same affliction in business).
+Apparently there's the same affliction in the business world).

 Books that were recommended: *The mom test* and *zero to one.*